j-hagedorn/journals_of/content/poems/2019-02-25-1p36-11-what-touches-distances.md

 be this broken, punctuated self: with all the elements,
 with growling wind and lizards flickering through
-the walls.
-With holes where lights & rain spill in.
+its walls, and holes where lights & rain spill in.